awrd2019/Flappy-Bird-Neuroevolution/README.md

 # Flappy-Bird-Neuroevolution-with-TensorFlow

-Neuro-evolutionary model with TensorFlow to train ai capable of beating flappy bird game.
+Created a neuro-evolutionary model to train an AI capable of beating the game, flappy bird, using TensorFlow.